flybywiresim/docs/docs/pilots-corner/beginner-guide/starting-the-aircraft.md

 ![Fire Panel](../assets/beginner-guide/starting-aircraft/fire-panel.png "Fire Panel")

-To perform an Engine fire test, hold down the `TEST` button for each of them for 5 seconds minimum to ensure the lights and aural warnings are working as expected.
+To perform an engine fire test, hold down the `TEST` button for each of them for 5 seconds minimum to ensure the lights and aural warnings are working as expected.
 Checking the ECAM during the test will also show if the ECAM is performing as expected during a fire.